Pat Steir: Color Wheel

-The Hirshhorn is hosting the largest painting installation to date by the acclaimed abstract painter Pat Steir.
-The exhibition is an expansive new suite of paintings by the artist, spanning the entire perimeter of the Museum’s second-floor inner-circle galleries and extending nearly four hundred linear feet.
-These thirty immersive, large-scale works transform the Museum into a vibrant spectrum of color; presented together as a group, they create an immense color wheel that shifts hues with each painting, with the pours on each canvas often appearing in the complementary hue of the monochrome background.
+For more than a year, the Hirshhorn hosted the largest painting installation to date by the acclaimed abstract painter Pat Steir.
+The exhibition was an expansive new suite of paintings by the artist, spanning the entire perimeter of the Museum’s second-floor inner-circle galleries and extending nearly four hundred linear feet.
+These thirty immersive, large-scale works transformed the Museum into a vibrant spectrum of color; presented together as a group, they created an immense color wheel that shifted hues with each painting, with the pours on each canvas often appearing in the complementary hue of the monochrome background.

 Over the past four decades, Steir has produced a commanding body of abstract paintings that draw on her distinctive method of combining meticulous brushwork with multiple layers of drips and pours, simultaneously carefully calibrated and apparently random.
 Influenced by motifs from Chinese ink painting and gestural abstraction, Steir’s paintings are formed by brushing and pouring multiple layers of paint, allowing gravity to guide the cascading forms.
 Her signature technique echoes the metaphysical ideas of harmony with nature expressed in Zen Buddhist and Daoist thought, even as it redefines the conventional flat picture plane to sculpt deep, transcendent space.
-At the Hirshhorn, this commission activates the entire gallery as visitors walk around the space, exploring the wheel’s spectrums.
-Moreover, Steir’s paintings create a dialogue with the Gordon Bunshaft-designed outdoor fountain and seasonal changes visible through the Museum’s windows.
+At the Hirshhorn, this commission activated the entire gallery as visitors walked around the space, exploring the wheel’s spectrums.
+Moreover, Steir’s paintings created a dialogue with the Gordon Bunshaft-designed outdoor fountain and seasonal changes visible through the Museum’s windows.

 Curated by Evelyn C. Hankins, Senior Curator